Marklogic-retired/marklogic-data-hub/_pages/docs/serverside.md

 ### Make Envelope

-Creates an envelope in the desired format (xml or json).
-If the data format is XML then the namespace is `http://marklogic.com/entity-services`.
+Creates an envelope in the desired format (XML or JSON).
+If the data format is XML, then the namespace is `http://marklogic.com/entity-services`.

 ```xquery
 declare function dhf:make-envelope($content, $headers, $triples, $data-format) as document-node()